Lelisayohanes/dx-valley-admin/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+rm -rf node_modules
+rm -rf .next
+npm install

+export const description: string = "A products dashboard with a sidebar navigation and a main content area.
+The dashboard has a header with a search input and a user menu.
+The sidebar has a logo, navigation links, and a card with a call to action.
+The main content area shows an empty state with a call to action.";